Joranhezon/match-restaurants/README.md

 # Match best restaurants

 This is an app made for getting arguments from a user and searching for the top 5 best restaurants that fit the description given.
 It is now only backend, so it doesn't have an UI.
-To run the project, simply open the rails console and refer to [running search page](https://github.com/Joranhezon/match-restaurants/blob/main/RUNNINGSEARCH.md).
 To learn more about the decisions behind the implementation of this project, please refer to [decisions page](https://github.com/Joranhezon/match-restaurants/blob/main/DECISIONS.md)

 ## Installation